NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --float-exposure
     Float the exposure for each image.
 Will give incorrect results if only one image is present.
+It usually gives marginal results.

 --float-cameras
     Float the camera pose for each image except the first one.
 It is